Skip to content

 Here, I pause to remember what the Historian of Religion, Houston Smith, defined as humility.
 He told me humility should not be thought of as “I am lowly or unworthy,” but rather, “I am myself fully in such a way as to allow others to be themselves fully.”
 This is the sort of humility that sparks an enlivened democracy.
 It is neither passive nor arrogant.
 It is a “live-and-let-live” humility not estranged from daring or exuberance.

-They can pretend to kiss it, sport it on their lapels, team it up with shiny crosses, but what they’re finally doing is to defile it.
+I won’t salute the flag for that crap.
+They can pretend to kiss it, sport it on their lapels, wear a shiny cross as if jewelry, but what they’re finally doing is to defile it.

 If we can rescue our country from this coup (that started with the assassination of JFK), I’ll again love and salute our flag.
 It’ll fly, right-side-up, above the state flag, and that one will fly above our city flag.